Absentee Voters

 Returning Your Absentee Ballot

-If you are an absentee voter, that can't deliver your ballot yourself, you may acquire a delivery agent.
-To see who qualifies as a delivery agent, see below:
+If you are an absentee voter, that cannot deliver your ballot yourself, you may utilize a qualified delivery agent.

-Family members- spouse, parent, sibling, child, grandchild, father-in-law, mother-in-law, son-in-law, daughter-in-law, stepparent, stepchild.
+The voter's spouse, parent, sibling, child, grandchild, father-in-law, mother-in-law, son-in-law, daughter-in-law, stepparent, stepchild.

 Anyone assisting a voter with a disability who has signed a statement on the affidavit envelope acknowledging the assistance.